-- They were originally called Round Heads but luckily the ‘Boston Terrier’ name is the one that stuck.
+- Boston Terriers were originally called Round Heads but luckily the ‘Boston Terrier’ name is the one that stuck.

-- This plucky breed has been the state dog of Massachusetts since 1979.
+- The Boston terrier breed has been the official state dog of Massachusetts since 1979.

-- They make great therapy dogs as everyone is a potential new friend, and they excel in dog sports.
+- Many Boston Terriers make great therapy dogs as everyone is a potential new best friend, and they excel in dog sports.